 To find out more about the Southco range of access hardware solutions, please click below.

 Quality, Innovation and Expertise are the key elements of the Avdel range of fasteners.
-Avdel focuses on identifying new product improvements whilst constantly updating its range of fastening solutions to help customers maximise output and profitability.
+POP Avdel focuses on identifying new product improvements whilst constantly updating its range of fastening solutions to help customers maximise output and profitability.
 The Avdel range includes Blind Rivets, Speed Fasteners and Rivet Nut systems, as well as high quality pneumatic tooling.

 To find out more about the Avdel range of fasteners, please click below.